-Nepal ‘नेपाल’ is a landlocked country located in south centre of Asia.
-It is situated between two great country of the world, The Peoples Republic of China in its north and the Republic of India to its South.
-It is an elongated country with India on both the narrow east, south and west ends and with Tibet on north.
+Nepal ‘नेपाल’ is a landlocked country located in the south centre of Asia.
+It is situated between two great countries of the world, The Peoples Republic of China in its north and the Republic of India to its South.
+It is an elongated country with India on both the narrow east, south and west ends and with Tibet on the north.

-Kathmandu, capital of Nepal is capital city of Nepal stands at an elevation of approx. 4,600 ft (1,400 metres) above the sea level in the bowl-shaped.
-Kathmandu valley is surrounded by four major mountains, namely: Shivapuri, Phulchowki, Nagarjun and Chandragiri.
+Kathmandu, the capital of Nepal is the capital city of Nepal stands at an elevation of approx. 4,600 ft (1,400 metres) above the sea level in the bowl-shaped.
+Kathmandu valley is surrounded by four major mountains, namely: Shivapuri, Phulchowki, Nagarjun, and Chandragiri.

 Nepali is the common language of the Kathmandu, though many speak the Nepal Bhasa (Newari).
 English is also understood by all of the educated population of the city.
 The literacy rate is 98% in the city.

 A remarkable legend speaks that the city of Kathmandu was built by king Gun Kamdev in 723 A.D.
 The Kathmandu Valley civilization is around 3000-year-old.
 It has been claimed that the valley was a large pond in the early geological period.
 Bodhisattva Manjushri raised his sword of wisdom and slashed a passage through the mountain walls (Chovar) to drain out the primordial the water and creates the first settlements.
 When the valley was empty from water the Swoyambhunath appear in a flaming spot.